-I hope this handbook has answered any questions you still had about my approach to teaching and the type of work your child would be doing with me.
+I hope this handbook has answered any questions you still had about your child's upcoming work with me.
 If not, please, do not hesitate to get in touch with me.

 kmcq.literacy@gmail.com

 416-996-7006 (call or text)

 katemcquiggliteracy.com